ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 * Option to alter structure to mimic L-Galaxies as closely as possible (might be a major development).

+* Code to locate the central subhalo (if any) in a halo.

+* (Probably) code to add a dummy subhalo if running in L-Galaxies model (or even if not, might allow higher resolution).

 Galaxy physics modules to import from L-galaxies
 ------------------------------------------------